CNR-IRSA-MEG/metaR/README.md

 # metaR
-Collection of R scripts for statistical analyses on environmental DNA datasets (metagenomics and metabarcoding)
+Collection of R scripts for statistical analyses on environmental DNA datasets.